 Of important note, Northport - Omena is also a town of artists.
 Northport - Omena has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Northport - Omena’s character.

-Telecommuters are a relatively large percentage of the workforce: 26.99% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Northport - Omena telecommute to their jobs.
+Overall, about 26.99% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Northport - Omena is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Northport - Omena’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-As is often the case in a small town, Northport - Omena doesn't have a public transportation system that people use for their commute.
+Northport - Omena is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Northport - Omena in 2022 was $54,747, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $218,988 for a family of four.